 What to Do When You Receive an Annual Notice of Change

-If you have Medicare Advantage or Part D (Prescription Drug Plans), you will receive an Annual Notice of Change (ANOC) in the mail.
-Your plan will still renew automatically, but numerous changes may take effect in the new year.
-Look for the ANOC to arrive in September or October (which allows you to take advantage of the Medicare Annual Enrollment Period, if you need to change plans).
+If you have a Medicare Advantage or Part D (Prescription Drug) Plan, you will receive an Annual Notice of Change (ANOC) in the mail.
+Your plan will still renew automatically, but it is possible changes may take effect in the new year.
+Look for the ANOC to arrive in September or October (which allows you to take advantage of the Medicare Advantage Annual Enrollment Period, if you would like to consider changing plans).

 You’ll get an ANOC every year.
-These notices detail a wide variety of changes to the plan for the upcoming calendar year.
-They could include everything from a list of covered drugs, to which pharmacies can dispense medications, to the premiums and other costs related to the plan.
+These notices detail any of changes to the plan for the upcoming calendar year.
+They could include everything from a list of covered drugs to which pharmacies can dispense medications, to the premiums and other costs related to the plan.

-Since private insurers provide Medicare Advantage and Part D, the costs and benefits have the potential to change drastically every year.
+Since private insurers provide Medicare Advantage and Part D, the costs and benefits have the potential to change every year.
 It’s in your best interest to read your ANOC carefully to figure out how much your health care will cost.
-If you’ll lose coverage for drugs you need or if your costs will increase exponentially, consider changing plans.
+If you’ll lose coverage for drugs, you need or if your costs will increase, you may want to consider changing plans.
 Depending on your state, you may have several options.

 When You Should Consider Changing Medicare Coverage

-You can’t change Medicare coverage at any time you choose, but you have the right to shop around for different options during the Annual Enrollment Period.
+You can’t enroll in a new Medicare plan to change coverage at any time you choose, but you have the right to shop around for different options during the Annual Enrollment Period.
 During this time, you can change your coverage in a few ways:

 - Leave Original Medicare and get a Medicare Advantage Plan instead.